Blogs/AI

 1. What is Tree of Thoughts prompting in simple terms?

-Tree of Thoughts prompting is a reasoning technique where a language model explores multiple possible solutions, evaluates them, and continues only with the best option instead of following one linear line of thought.
+Tree of Thoughts prompting is a technique where a language model explores multiple solutions, evaluates them, and continues with the best one instead of following a single path.

-2. How is Tree of Thoughts different from Chain of Thought?
+2. How is it different from Chain of Thought?

-Chain of Thought follows one reasoning path step by step.
-Tree of Thoughts generates several reasoning branches, scores them, prunes weak ones, and expands only the strongest path, making it better for complex planning and backtracking tasks.
+Chain of Thought follows one reasoning path.
+Tree of Thoughts generates multiple paths, evaluates them, and expands the strongest one—making it better for complex tasks.

-For simple questions, normal prompting is faster and cheaper.
-For complex reasoning tasks, Tree of Thoughts usually produces more accurate and reliable answers because the model evaluates multiple options before deciding.
+For simple tasks, normal prompting is faster.
+For complex reasoning, Tree of Thoughts is more reliable because it compares multiple options before deciding.

-4. Can I use Tree of Thoughts without writing code?
+4. Can I use it without writing code?

 Author-Divaesh Nandaa